More On Superstring Perturbation Theory: An Overview Of Superstring Perturbation Theory Via Super Riemann Surfaces: The Supersymmetric Ward Identity

 \subsection{Review Of Bosonic Symmetries}

-Our final goal is to clarify at a fundamental level how it is possible for supersymmetry to be spontaneously broken in loops even though it is unbroken at tree level.
+Our final goal is to clarify at a fundamental level how it is possible for loop corrections in a given vacuum to spontaneously break supersymmetry even if supersymmetry is unbroken at tree level in that vacuum.
+(As usual, we do not consider the effects of shifting the vacuum to try to restore supersymmetry.)
 It is essential to understand first why this is actually not possible for bosonic symmetries of oriented closed-string theories.\footnote{A rough analog of supersymmetry breaking by loops does exist in open and/or unoriented string theories: bosonic symmetries that hold at the closed-string tree level can be broken by open-string boundary conditions and/or orientifold projections.} Let us consider two rather different examples: momentum conservation and the anomalous $U(1)$ of the $SO(32)$ heterotic string on a Calabi-Yau manifold.
 Like all continuous bosonic symmetries of closed-string theories, these are associated to conserved currents on the string worldsheet.
 In bosonic string theory, momentum conservation is associated to the worldsheet current $J_\mu^I=\partial X^I/\partial\sigma^\mu$ (where the $\sigma^\mu,\,\mu=1,2$ are worldsheet coordinates and $X^I$ is a free field on the worldsheet representing motion of the string in the $x^I$ direction in spacetime).
 In superstring theory, there is an analogous formula; the relevant conserved current is now part of a superfield on the worldsheet, but this does not modify what follows in an essential way.
 For the anomalous $U(1)$, the conserved current is the antiholomorphic current $J_\ell =g^{i\bar i}\lambda_i\lambda_{\bar i}$ that is familiar from section \ref{mass}.

 Once we have a conserved current $J^\mu$, or equivalently a closed operator-valued one-form ${\eusm J}=\epsilon_{\mu\nu}J^\mu \d\sigma^\nu$, we can derive a Ward identity.
 Suppose that we are given vertex operators $\V_1,\dots,\V_n$ that have definite charges $q_1,\dots,q_n$ in the sense that